-Best for small group calls - up to four people
+Best for small group calls - up to eight people

 WhatsApp's strength is that it is easy to make new chats and search for messages in the past.
 You can also see when messages are received and read and it's just great with pictures.

 It can be used for video and voice calls.
 You can start a call with one individual and then add other participants easily.
 The limit on group video calls is now eight.

 We don't know how many users FaceTime video has, but it's massive between Apple users and you can easily flip back and forth between video and voice.

 Of course, being Apple-only is a disadvantage not shared by any of the other apps here but it is available across both iOS and macOS.

 As well as individual calls, you can now easily make a Group FaceTime call - if everyone you're talking to is on an Apple device, it's mega easy to sort out.